BytePhoenixCoding/BlockchainTokenSniper/README.md

 The bot does not incur any additional fees, only fees are BSC network transaction fees and PancakeSwap fees.

+From v1.3 onwards, the bot's source code will be heavily obfuscated and compiled to prevent people stealing code as this has happened before.
+If you have concerns about the security of this bot then you should create a new wallet with a small amount of BNB and use that wallet's details in the config file.
+If you make a profit then these can be transferred to your main wallet.

 ### Built With

 This Project Build with.